DARPA-CRITICALMAAS/usc-umn-inferlink-ta1/polygon/README.md

 ### Create from Separate Steps

-This module has been tested with the latest version of pytorch-related libraries.
+This module has been tested with the CUDA versions 11.7, 11.8, and 12.3.
+Below is a setup run-through for 11.7 and 11.8.

 ```
 conda create -n loam python=3.9.16